-With the National Housing Strategy Act (June 2019) and A National Protocol for Homeless Encampments in Canada (April 2020), many homelessness response system leaders and municipal leaders across Canada have been grappling with effective approaches to provide support to people living within encampments, while providing guidance to municipal departments that have existing by-laws that seem to allow for an enforcement approach to encampments.
-An historic preference for enforcement-based responses are rarely housing-focused, culturally appropriate, or trauma-informed.
+With the National Housing Strategy Act (2019) and a proposed National Protocol (2020), many homelessness response system leaders and municipal leaders across Canada have been grappling with effective approaches to provide support to people living within encampments, while providing guidance to municipal departments that have existing by-laws that seem to prefer or lead an enforcement approach to encampments.
+An historic preference for enforcementbased responses are rarely housingfocused, culturally appropriate, or traumainformed.

-This may be a defining moment for the homelessness response system and its leaders - system managers, community-based organizations, service providers, advocates, those in the public service, elected officials, volunteers, faith leaders, funders, people with lived experience - to forge a collective vision and action plan to collaboratively resolve homelessness through robust services and housing solutions to people experiencing unsheltered homelessness, while advocating for and promoting a rights based response to encampments .
+This may be a defining moment for the homelessness response system and its leaders - system managers, communitybased organizations, service providers, advocates, those in the public service, elected officials, volunteers, faith leaders, funders, people with lived experience - to forge a collective vision and action plan to collaboratively resolve homelessness through robust services and housing solutions to people experiencing unsheltered homelessness, while advocating for and promoting a rights based response to encampments.
 The fault lines within the current inequitable systems have been amplified with people residing outside in communities throughout the country that never faced this previously, and those communities that have a history of encampments are seeing more and larger encampments.

-This document outlines considerations to respond in a manner consistent with the right to housing and United Nations Declaration on the Rights of Indigenous People, respects the Canadian Charter of Rights and Freedoms, acknowledges political and public pressures, and never loses sight that housing, with person-centred supports for many, will be the solution to homelessness for people living in encampments.
+This document outlines considerations to respond in a manner consistent with the right to housing and United Nations Declaration on the Rights of Indigenous Peoples, respects the Canadian Charter of Rights and Freedoms, acknowledges political and public pressures, and never loses sight that housing, with personcentred supports for many, will be the solution to homelessness for people living in encampments.